mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ![](hodl_claims_images/claiming_done.png)

-Finalization process will take a long time because it will be done manually offline.
-When your transaction will be processed, status will be changed to 'Finalized'.
+Finalization process may take a while because it will be done manually offline.
+When your transaction is processed, status will be changed to 'Finalized'.

 ## Claim MWC for Cold (OFFLINE) wallet.

-Please note, this workflow required 2 wallets.
-Your offline Cold Wallet that you will need to sign the message and Online Hot Wallet that will be used for claims.
+Please note, this workflow requires 2 wallets.
+Your offline cold wallet that you will need to sign the message and your online hot wallet that will be used for claims.
 Coins will be sent to your hot wallet.
 Then you can transfer them to your cold wallet as usual.

 Start your online hot wallet.
-You you don't have it, please create a new wallet for claiming.
+If you don't have it, please create a new hot wallet for claiming.

-Select HODL page at hot wallet.
-HODL server said that this wallet is not registered and it is expected.
+Select the HODL tab in the hot wallet.
+HODL server will say that this wallet is not registered and it is expected.
 You will claim for another wallet.
 Press "Claims" button to continue.

 ![](hodl_claims_images/Hodl_not_registered.png)